Juicy Pan-Seared Duck Breast

 You might also like: Cote de Boeuf with Herb Butter

-Don’t forget you can subscribe to this blog and get all the new recipes in your inbox.
+What do you think about this recipe?
+Share with me in the comments below!
+You can also subscribe to this blog and get all the new recipes in your inbox 🙂

 Processing…